ilhamsakti27/design-and-implementation-of-an-automatic-nutrition-and-disease-detection-system-for-hydroponic/README.md

-# Automation Nutrition and Disease Detection Spinach Hydroponics on Raspberry Pi
+# Automation of Nutrition and Disease Detection in Hydroponic Spinach

 ## Intoduction